 - Walk heavily, snakes may sense the ground vibration from your footsteps and leave the area.

-- Baby rattlesnakes are poisonous and do bite.
+- All rattlesnakes are venomous and can bite.

 - Don’t handle a dead snake; if it was recently killed you can still be bitten as a result of a reflex response.